-Celtic symbol meanings are tough to track because there are minimal known surviving written records of indicating specific Celtic symbol meanings.
+Celtic symbol meanings are sometimes tough to track because there are minimal known surviving written records of indicating specific Celtic symbol meanings.

 Quite a bit of understanding about Celtic use of symbols comes from conjecture and supposition from authorities and historians of ancient Celtic culture.

 This is not a bad thing because this allows us to tap into the mystery of the Celtic way, follow our hearts, and open up to our intuition when it comes to Celtic symbolism.

 In-Site Links to Information on Celtic Symbol Meanings

 A Greek term meaning “three-legged,” and thus this sign looks very much like three legs running.
 This is another version of the triskele (or triple symbol).
 Specifically, this is a heraldic (coat of arms) for the Isle of Man.
 The Celtic symbol meaning here is appropriate because this symbol stands for competition and man’s progress.
 The three protrusions appear as legs (in fact, they are legs in the Manx symbol).
 As such, this symbol lends itself to a feeling of perpetual motion.
 In this case, the three legs stand for an idea of foundational balance.
 The symbol describes a fiercely independent people.
 It essentially says: “No matter what you do to me, or how many times you assault me – I will always stand and move forward.”
 For more details on the Celtic symbol meanings of the Triskelion, click here.